Dave-team/Knowledge-base/Project management.md

   - Future team focus

 ## Project kickoff
-- Write email to relevant stakeholders that we want to kick off.
-These are the open questions.
-If they agree, we can book something next week.
+- Check in with business stakeholder over Slack
+  - Is this project high priorty still?
+  - Is now a good time to kick it off?
+  - Who should be involved?
+- Check in with other critical stakeholders over Slack
+  - We want to kick-off this project - does this week work for you?
+Who else should be involved from your team?
+Fundamentally, you want to check in with key stakeholders who are critical to the project's success and you don't want them to explode as that would blow up the project.
+- Write up email to all stakeholders:
+  - We want to kick of project X. The goal is to achieve Y and we're doing this because of Z, it likely involves X
+  - This meeting is to discuss X - what we discuss is always pending on the project in question.
+  - Let me know if any questions or concerns beforehand.
+  - This email helps pre-wiring, makes people feel included and avoids questions when an invite pops in their inbox suddenly.
+- Schedule meeting + agenda in description
 - If there are any concerns, check in with those people.
 Are these things we’d need to figure out before kick-off?
-Some people hold the power to block a project - these are 'grenades' and you don't them to explore
-- Those who didn't respond, quickly reach out over Slack and ask if they're okay for the kickoff
+- Those who didn't respond to the invite, quickly reach out over Slack and ask if they're okay for the kickoff

 ## Scrum
 The most popular project management methodology that follows agile principles.